Buy Versus Rent Calculator

 Making the Same Monthly Payment Never Gets Old

 If you select a fixed rate mortgage, your monthly payment is set and does not change over the life of the loan.
 A monthly rent payment, on the other hand, is subject to increase on a yearly basis.
 Additionally, if you decide to or are forced to leave the property you are renting your new rent may increase significantly.
 Although a monthly mortgage payment involves greater financial responsibility than a rent payment, it also provides greater certainty and peace of mind.
 Making the same monthly mortgage payment for up to thirty years may make more financial sense than paying rent increases for thirty years.
+Use our Buy Versus Rent Calculator to understand the financial impact of paying a fixed monthly mortgage payment in comparison to increasing rent payments over multiple years.

 It is About More Than Just Your Mortgage and Rent Payments

 When deciding if you should buy a rent a home you should compare your monthly rent payment to more than just your mortgage payment.
 In addition to making your monthly mortgage payment, home owners are required to pay hazard insurance, property taxes and other potential housing expenses such as homeowners association (HOA) dues and mortgage insurance.
 Homeowners are also responsible for property maintenance and upkeep costs.
 Be sure to compare your monthly rent payment to total monthly housing expense and not just a mortgage payment when you are evaluating renting versus buying a home.
+Our Buy Versus Rent Calculator enables you to compare monthly rent to total monthly housing expense, which provides a more accurate comparison.

 More FREEandCLEAR Mortgage Resources